Settling the genus of the $n$-prism: A counterexample

 \section{A counterexample}

 The lone exception to Ringel's conjecture is the case of $n=9$.
 The following fact allows us to restrict our attention to just embeddings of $K_9$:

 \begin{proposition} Suppose there exists a snug embedding of $K_n \times K_2$.
 Then the embedding restricted to either copy of $K_n$ has a cotriangular patchwork. \end{proposition} \begin{proof} Each of the matching edges lie on two quadrilateral faces, so their duals form a disjoint union of cycles.
 Cutting the surface along these dual edges splits the surface into two punctured surfaces, each embedded with a copy of $K_n$.
-A face cannot have more than one puncture, otherwise the original embedding was not snug.
-All the original triangular faces remain intact, while each vertex has exactly one incidence with a punctured face.
-Thus, the punctured faces form a cotriangular patchwork. \end{proof}
+The punctured faces of each surface form a cotriangular patchwork. \end{proof}

-\begin{proposition} The genus of $K_9 \times K_2$ is $8$. \end{proposition} \begin{proof} Corollary~\ref{cor-singlehandle} shows that the genus of $K_9 \times K_2$ is at most 8.
-If there is an embedding of $K_9 \times K_2$ of genus 7, by Corollary~\ref{cor-snug} and Proposition~\ref{prop-slice}, its restriction to each copy of $K_9$ has a cotriangular patchwork.
-Furthermore, at least one of those restrictions must be a genus embedding in $S_3$, or else the genus of the entire embedding is at least 8.
+\begin{proposition} The genus of $K_9 \times K_2$ is $8$. \end{proposition} \begin{proof} Corollary~\ref{cor-singlehandle} produces an embedding of $K_9 \times K_2$ of genus 8.
+If there were an embedding of $K_9 \times K_2$ of genus 7, by Corollary~\ref{cor-snug} and Proposition~\ref{prop-slice}, its restriction to each copy of $K_9$ would have a cotriangular patchwork.
+Furthermore, at least one of those restrictions must be a genus embedding in $S_3$, or else the genus of the entire embedding would be at least 8.
 We focus on this particular genus embedding $K_9 \to S_3$.

-Any nontriangular face must be part of the cotriangular patchwork.
-The Euler polyhedral equation forces the set of nontriangular faces to be of one of three varities: